NXP/mcu-smhmi/docs/source/coffee_machine/coffee_machine_cm7.md

 ```

 # Board level initialization
-The board-level initialization is implemented in the "APP_BoardInit()" entry which is located in "coffee_machine/cm7/source/sln_smart_tlhmi_cm7.cpp" file.
+The board-level initialization is implemented in the "APP_BoardInit()" entry which is located in "coffee_machine/cm7/source/sln_smart_tlhmi_cm7.cpp".
 Below is the main flow:
 - Relocate vector table into RAM
-- MPU, Clock, and Pins configuration
+- Configure MPU, Clock, and Pins
 - Debug console with hardware semaphore initialization
 - System time stamp start
 - Load resource from flash into share memory region